Pre-lit tree: History

 The first lighted Christmas trees made use of candles.
 Attaching the candles was a difficult process, and proved to be a fire hazard.
-The tree could not be left unattended when the candles were lit.
+The tree could not be safely left unattended when the candles were lit.
 A bucket of water also had to be kept near the tree and someone had to keep watch for a possible fire.
 Candle wax was expensive, so later trees used lamps that were made from nutshell halves filled with oil and a wick.
 More elegant lamps were made from different colours of glass.
 The new candle holder, called a counterbalance candle holder, had a weight attached to the bottom that kept the candle standing upright.
 However, even with these improvements, the trees still proved to be fire hazards.

 The invention of the electric light added a new dimension to Christmas trees.
-In 1882 an inventor named Edward Hibberd Johnson working for Thomas Edison devised a way of wrapping small electric lights in red, white, and blue crêpe paper.
+In 1882 an inventor named Edward Hibberd Johnson working for Thomas Edison made a string of red, white, and blue electric light bulbs and used them to decorate the Christmas tree at his home in New York City.
 These coloured lights that were strung on a tree provided the earliest version of contemporary Christmas lights.
 However, Christmas tree lights were still experimental throughout the 1880s.

 Miniature Christmas lights were first developed in 1895 by Ralph E. Morris, an employee of the New England Telephone Company.
 Morris’ idea for miniature Christmas lights occurred as he was looking at the tiny bulbs on telephone switchboards.
 However, many Americans still distrusted the safety of electric lights throughout the early 1900s and candles were still used to illuminate trees.
 The early Christmas tree lights were simply night-lights strung together to form light strings.
 When General Electric commercially introduced Christmas lights, they quickly became popular.
 Edison Electric soon followed suit with an electric Christmas lamp.

 In the early 1990s the world's largest artificial Christmas tree maker, Boto Company (bankrupted in January 2008) started the first production of pre-lit trees supplied to Target stores.
 Recent technical advances in the manufacturing process of pre-lit trees has made them easy to assemble and realistic looking.

 Safety issues

 Shock and fire hazards

-The U.S. Consumer Product Safety Commission (CPSC) is urging people to look for and eliminate potential dangers from holiday lights and decorations that could lead to fires and injuries.
+The U.S. Consumer Product Safety Commission (CPSC) has advised people to look for and eliminate potential dangers from holiday lights and decorations that could lead to fires and injuries.
 Each year, hospital emergency rooms treat about 1,300 people for injuries related to holiday lights and 6,200 people for injuries related to holiday decorations and Christmas trees.

-In addition, Christmas trees are involved in about 400 fires in the U.S. annually, resulting in 10 deaths, 80 injuries and an average of more than $15 million in property loss and damage each year.
-Most of those fire accidents were caused by real Christmas trees.
-With artificial trees, the risk of fire is lowered with new fire-resistant plastics.
-However, pre-lit trees do pose a higher fire hazard compared to artificial Christmas trees and there have been recalls in the past to safeguard the safety of consumers.
-The following are some of the major recalls:
+With artificial trees, the risk of fire can be lower compared with real trees due to the use of fire-resistant coatings, however, these can lose their effectiveness over time.
+Pre-lit trees are more hazardous because of their integrated electrical components; the following are examples of safety-related recalls for pre-lit trees: